![]() |

 Figure 1.
 The longevity of skills.

 Similarly, paradigm specific skills such as object-oriented modeling, agile testing, object programming (in general), and traditional project management have a lifespan of between 15-25 years.
 Paradigms such as structured development, object-oriented development, or agile software development, tend to run their course over this time frame.
 Structured analysis and design was overtaken by object-oriented modeling (in particular UML-based modeling) in the late 1990s and early 2000s and traditional project management is clearly being overtaken by agile project management techniques.
 In the 1990s structured modelers had a pretty good run but in 2005 were finding it difficult to find employment without at least object modeling skills, if not agile modeling skills.
-Now in 2012 light weight agile modeling is the norm and UML rarely talked about.
+In 2012 streamlined agile modeling was the norm and UML rarely talked about.
 Similarly, in 2005 traditional project managers, particularly those with PMI certification, were in great demand.
-Now the PMP is considered base knowledge and PMP-ACP is in great demand (given time this will also dwindle in popularity).
+Now the PMP is considered base knowledge.

 Finally, communication and collaboration skills, often referred to as "people skills", will easily last you your entire career.
 This includes basic writing, presentation, and meeting facilitation skills.
 More importantly, it includes listening skills too.
 A very healthy aspect of agile software development is that they make the need for such skills very clear to practitioners.